mrchughes/solid-pds/README.md

 ## Architecture

 The Solid PDS is built on top of the Community Solid Server with custom extensions for:
-- Integration with the Authentication Service
+- Integration with the Identity Provider Service
 - Support for DID-based verifiable credentials
 - Enhanced security features
 - Custom plugins for government service requirements